 We undertake risk analyses to establish a balance between Australia’s international trade obligations, and protecting Australian agriculture from the biosecurity risks that may be posed by pests and diseases associated with goods being imported.

-As part of strengthening biosecurity surveillance and analysis under the Agricultural Competitiveness White Paper (the White Paper), we are trialling new initiatives to make the risk analysis process more efficient.
-Increasing the efficiency of this process is critical for us to continue to:
+As part of strengthening biosecurity surveillance and analysis under the Agricultural Competitiveness White Paper (the White Paper), we trialled new initiatives to make the risk analysis process more efficient.
+The need to increase the efficiency of this process was identified as critical for us in order to continue to:

 - maintain Australia’s plant health status and biosecurity system.

-The new initiatives are exploring innovative approaches and undertaking trials to be able to reduce the number of outstanding market access requests in a timelier manner.
+The new initiatives explored innovative approaches and undertook trials to be able to reduce the number of outstanding market access requests in a timelier manner.

 - A trial to conduct a risk analysis by grouping a number market access requests, for the same commodity in a geographical area.
-This risk analysis will be trialled for fresh date fruit from the Middle East and North Africa region.
+This type of risk analysis was trialled for fresh date fruit from the Middle East and North Africa region.
 This region is the main date producing region of the world.
-By conducting a risk analysis for a geographical region we anticipate that a risk analysis would not be required for any new market access requests for fresh dates from other countries in this region.
-This would free up resources to progress other priority market access requests.
+By conducting a risk analysis for a geographical region we anticipate that a risk analysis will not be required for any new market access requests for fresh dates from other countries in this region.
+This means we can free up resources to progress other priority market access requests.

 - A trial to conduct a pest risk analysis by grouping pests with similar biological characteristics across numerous import pathways.
 A grouped pest risk analysis approach makes the pest risk analysis process more effective and consistent.

-- Dedicating resources to improve the communication around the import risk analysis process and engagement with government and industry stakeholders.
+- Dedicated resources to improve the communication around the import risk analysis process and engagement with government and industry stakeholders.

-- Appointing a Principal Scientific Analyst to provide technical advice and consistency in our scientific policies and communication of import risk analysis reports.
+- Appointed a Principal Scientific Analyst to provide technical advice and consistency in our scientific policies and communication of import risk analysis reports.

-A number of additional risk analyses are being actively progressed under the White Paper:
+A number of additional risk analyses were actively progressed under the White Paper: